Infrared Heating Pad vs. Regular: Which is Best for Back Pain?

 Are Infrared Heating Pads Safe?

 Infrared rays are a part of the Sun’s invisible spectrum.
-It can’t be seen but it can be felt as heat.
-They can’t burn you and are 100% safe for all living things.
+It can’t be seen, but it can be felt as heat.

-Far infrared heating pads do not emit UV radiation at all and emit little to no EMF radiation.
-For example, the UTK highest EMF radiation is less than 1.5 mG:
+For example, the UTK’s highest EMF radiation is less than 1.5 mG:

 are infrared heating pads safe